RuochenKong/disease-simulator/README.md

 Note that multi geometry type such as multipoint and multipolygons are not supported.
 In order to load different maps, you have two options.
 - Copy maps into [src/main/resources/atlanta/](src/main/resources/atlanta).
 - Set the location of maps in the resources directory with parameter `maps`.
-For instance, you can load the San Fransisco maps by setting `maps` configuration as follows.
+For instance, you can load the San Francisco maps by setting `maps` configuration as follows.
 ```
 maps = san-fran
 ```